 - Rodents and rats spotted in parks and public spaces can be reported to Park Services at 250-71-PARKS (250-717-2757) or online by making a service request.

 Ensure that your home and yard is rodent proof by removing access to food, water and shelter.
 Follow these tips:

-Composters: Keep yard waste composters working efficiently, keep moist and regularly churned, use leaves, avoid grass clippings.
+Composters: Keep yard waste composters working efficiently, moist and regularly churned, use leaves and avoid grass clippings.
 Place 1/2” metal wire mesh under all compost and storage bins to block rodents.

 Bird feeders: A major animal attractant.
 Dropped and spilled seed is inevitable.
 Tidy areas around feeders and consider a tray under the feeder to catch dropped seed.

-Pets: Do not leave pet food accessible or outside overnight.
+Pets: Don’t leave pet food accessible or outside overnight.
 Remove any uneaten or dropped feed.
-In some cases, rats can be attracted to pet waste, be sure to properly dispose of all waste in a proper receptacle.
+In some cases, rats can be attracted to pet waste; be sure to properly dispose of all waste in a proper receptacle.

-Rat droppings: Rats leave 30 to 180 droppings per day.
-These will range from one half to three quarters of an inch in length and are cylindrical in shape.
+Rat droppings: Rats leave 30 to 180 droppings per day, ranging from one half to three quarters of an inch in length and cylindrical in shape.

-Runways: Rats tend to use the same path when they are exploring their territory; therefore, they will leave a well-worn path along beams, walls, or vegetation.
+Runways: Rats tend to use the same path when they’re exploring their territory, and will therefore leave a well-worn path along beams, walls or vegetation.
 Check along walls, fences, pipes and beams for rub marks and worn paths.

 Burrows: Rats will burrow beneath objects.
-Check for well-rounded holes 5 to 8 cm (2 to 3 inches) in diameter with worn paths.
+Check for well-rounded holes five to eight centimetres (two to three inches) in diameter with worn paths.

-It is not recommended by the City of Kelowna to use poisons or baits.
+We do not recommend using poisons or baits.
 Poisons can accidentally harm pets and wildlife.